 Address : The Cali dreams Instagram Museum – Erkrather Str.
 343, 40231 Düsseldorf

-Voilà, I am not revealing everything to you, this place is definitely a must-go since it’s definitely spectacular !
+Voilà, I’m not going to reveal you everything, this place is definitely a must-visit!
 There were different studios what were instagrammable, so much fun and with complementary colors

-Thank you Thalys and the office of Tourism of Düsseldorf for this marvelous experience!
-I had a wonderful holiday, discovering and being happily part of this most-awaited carnival, and of course exploring the magnificent city of Düsseldorf.
+Thank you Thalys and the office of Tourism of Düsseldorf for this amazing experience!
+I had a wonderful holiday, discovering and being happily part of this most-awaited carnival, and of course exploring the pretty city of Düsseldorf.
 I was delighted, THANKS a lot!